HL7-cz/elp/input/pagecontent/background.md

 **Data recipients:**
 - Ministry of Transport of the Czech Republic via the Shared Services Information System.
-- ORP/Driving schools (for validation of applicants' medical fitness) via the Ministry of Transport of the Czech Republic – Central Register of Drivers (CRŘ).
+- Municipalities with extended powers (ORP)/Driving schools (for validation of applicants' medical fitness) via the Ministry of Transport of the Czech Republic – Central Register of Drivers (CRŘ).

 **Data to be used:**
 - Medical assessment (XML structure).